boundless-xyz/boundless/docs/src/prover-manual/monitoring/README.md

 The broker dashboard connects to the broker's sqlite database to see the status of different orders and batches moving through the broker's workflows.

 ## Onchain

 Using the [Boundless market indexer](https://boundless-indexer-risczero.vercel.app/orders) is one of the best ways to monitor your broker's activity / health.

+### Broker logs

+The logs from the broker service are the most helpful for monitoring what your prover is doing when interacting with the market.
+It is designed with the intention that DEBUG / INFO / WARN log should not require manual intervention, but anything logged at a ERROR level should be looked at by a operator.